NATURE OF WORK

 DESIRABLE EXPERIENCE AND TRAINING

-Graduation from high school; considerable experience as a journey level mechanic; or any equivalent combination of training and experience.
+Graduation from high school; four (4) years experience as a journey level mechanic; including one (1) year supervisory experience, or any equivalent combination of training and experience.

 Bargaining Unit: Blue Collar